DocsCredential formatsmDocsStandards and technology

 Refer to CBOR.io to go deeper into CBOR.

-Personal information included in mDocs must be signed and encrypted to be tamper proof.
-CBOR Object Signing and Encryption (COSE) allows encrypting and singing CBOR data structures in the same way JSON data structures can be encrypted and signed by JavaScript Object Signing and Encryption (JOSE).
+Personal information included in mDocs must be signed to be tamper proof.
+CBOR Object Signing and Encryption (COSE) allows singing CBOR data structures in the same way JSON data structures can be signed by JavaScript Object Signing and Encryption (JOSE).

 mDocs use COSE to sign CBOR data structures, verifying the validity of the signed credential by authenticating both the issuer and the device.